-Sawyer joined ABC News in February 1989 as co-anchor of ?Primetime.?
-In addition to that role, she was named co-anchor of ?Good Morning America? in January 1999, and held the post until taking over the ?World News? anchor chair in December 2009.
-In August 2009, ?GMA? was recognized with its third consecutive Emmy Award for Outstanding Morning program.
+Sawyer joined ABC News in February 1989 as co-anchor of "Primetime."
+In addition to that role, she was named co-anchor of "Good Morning America" in January 1999, and held the post until taking over the "World News" anchor chair in December 2009.

-Sawyer was part of the Nixon-Ford transition team from 1974 to 1975 and assisted former President Nixon in the writing of his memoirs in 1974 and 1975.
+Sawyer was part of the President Nixon transition team from 1974 to 1975 and assisted Nixon in the writing of his memoirs in 1974 and 1975.
 She began her career in broadcasting in 1967 in Louisville, Kentucky, where she was a reporter for WLKY-TV until 1970.

 A native of Glasgow, Kentucky, and raised in Louisville, Sawyer received a BA from Wellesley College and completed a semester of law school before embarking on a career in broadcasting.